meometer/meometer.github.io/investors.md

 Geoffrey's been at project meometer for about a decade with tendrils extending back even further into the depths of time.

-{{ Brad's a triathlete with wins of the co-founding-to-exit flavor to the tune of $100M. }}
+@brad: Brad, a triathlete, has wins of the co-founding-to-exit flavor to the tune of $100M.

 Not only have Brad and Geoffrey both been friends for a decade but also co-founded another project together.
 While that one didn't pan out, they got to see first hand how the other handles adversity.